Böhse Onkelz: 1992–1997: Commercial success and criticism

 In 1992, with no marketing, the album Heilige Lieder rose to No. 5 on the German LP charts.
 Despite its increasing commercial success, the band bore the stigma of being part of the right wing until its end.
 The Onkelz faced considerable criticism, which led to radio stations refusing to play their songs.
-Many observers did not believe that the band had "seen the light", considering their exit from the white-power scene as a strategem to avoid bans and prosecution.
+Many observers did not believe that the band had "seen the light", considering their exit from the skinhead scene as a stratagem to avoid bans and prosecution.
 The band's reputation suffered, due to several poorly researched articles written about them.
 In response, Weidner wrote songs such as "Fahrt zur Hölle" ("Go to Hell") for Weiß and "Danke für nichts" ("Thanks for Nothing") for Hier sind die Onkelz (Here are the Onkelz).

 Large department stores, such as Media Markt, World of Music (WOM) and Saturn, refused to sell their albums.
 By the end of the 1990s, however, Media Markt and WOM relented.
 Only Saturn refused to sell them until the band's final album, Adios in 2005 (which, with their other later albums, topped the charts for several weeks).

 Since the early 1990s the Onkelz repeatedly took public positions against extremism of any kind, referring to themselves as outsiders with no political affiliation.
 In 1993, on their album Weiß (referring to the Riot of Rostock-Lichtenhagen), the band recorded its first song clearly disapproving of right-wing extremism: "Deutschland im Herbst" ("Germany in Autumn").
 Singing about "braune Scheiße" ("brown scum") (referring to the colour of the NSDAP), "ich sehe blinden Hass, blinde Wut, feige Morde, Kinderblut" ("I see blind hatred, blind anger, cowardly murders, children's blood") and "blinde Parolen von Idioten und Verlierern" ("blind slogans from idiots and losers").
 The song "Ohne mich" ("Without me") from their 1998 album Viva los Tioz speaks out against right- and left-wing extremism.
 The lyrics of the first verse argue that anti-fascists were, in fighting the band, not seeing their real enemy and were no better than fascists (at whom the second verse, which consists mostly of swearing, is directed).
 The band also acknowledges its past in the skinhead scene, singing: "Ihr seid dumm geboren, genau wie ich.
 Doch was ich lernte, lernt ihr nicht." ("You were born dumb just like me.
-But what I learned, you do not.")
+But what I learned, you did not.")